blepoutre/blepoutre/README.md

 ### [Codingo](https://github.com/blepoutre/codingo)

 **Description:**
 Codingo is a dynamic platform that helps users learn coding through interactive exercises and tutorials.
 It's designed to make learning to code fun and accessible for everyone.
+Codingo targets children aged 8-12, introducing them to the basics of coding (loops, simple operations, etc.) in an engaging and accessible way.

 **Key Features:**
 - Interactive coding exercises
 - Progress tracking
-- Community forums for peer support

 ### [BoatnBoat](https://github.com/blepoutre/boatnboat)